BTulkas/MemeNamesGenerator/README.md

 # Meme Names
 # WARNING: Contains Strong Language!

-This is a simple code snippet originally made for Magnifica's upcoming title, and adapted to a published stand-alone website for fun.
-It concatenates a (hopefully) humerous username from a base name with optional prefix, suffix and wrapper, all randomly selected from arrays.
+This is a simple code snippet originally made for the (in development) game 1v1Battle, and adapted to a published stand-alone website for fun.
+It concatenates a (hopefully) humorous username from a base name with optional prefix, suffix and wrapper, all randomly selected from arrays.

 ## Technologies